Deep-Symmetry/afterglow/README.md

 > The Wiki has
 > [more examples](https://github.com/brunchboy/afterglow/wiki/Effect-Examples)
 > of building effects, and mapping parameters to MIDI controllers.
-> When you are all done, you can:

-Terminate the effect handler thread...
+When you are all done, you can terminate the effect handler thread...

     (show/stop! sample-show)